jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

         ],
         # This argument is useful to prevent tests from failing on future
         # releases of MOI that add new tests.
 Don't let this number get too far
-        # behind the current MOI release though!
+        # behind the current MOI release though.
 You should periodically check
-        # for new tests in order to fix bugs and implement new features.
+        # for new tests to fix bugs and implement new features.
         exclude_tests_after = v"0.10.5",
     )
     return